abhisakh/ResearchLLM_MultiAgent_LangGraph_RagGraph/README.md

 - Only these survivors are joined into the filtered_context string.

 ***7. Phase: Production (Synthesis Agent)***
 <mark>Keys Populated: final_report, report_generated.</mark>
 - Mechanism: Generative Synthesis.
 The agent reads filtered_context and references to produce a Markdown document.

 ***8. Phase: Verification (Evaluation Agent)***
 <mark>Keys Populated: needs_refinement, refinement_reason, is_refining, next.</mark>
 - Mechanism: Boolean Quality Audit. * If needs_refinement is True, is_refining is toggled, refinement_retries increments, and next points back to the planning_agent.
 -> If False, next points to END.

-==The state persists across refinement loops, allowing iterative improvement without data loss.==
+<mark>The state persists across refinement loops, allowing iterative improvement without data loss.</mark>

 #### 💡 Lifecycle Summary Table